 The Ultimate Bridal Shower Game Guide

-Of course it's not required that you play games at the bridal shower, but consider this: You're going to have an all-ages group who's probably never met one another before the party, so we suggest you mix in a few of these classic bridal shower games to break the ice.
+Of course it's not required that you play games at the bridal shower, but consider this: You're going to have an all-ages group, and most of the guests have probably never met one another before the party.
+Mixing in a few of these classic bridal shower games is a perfect way to break the ice.

 The Game: Bridal Shower Bingo

-What to Prep: Create bingo cards, but replace the word BINGO with the word BRIDE along the top margin.
+What to Prep: Create bingo cards, but replace the word "bingo" with "bride" along the top margin.
 Instead of numbers, list facts relevant to the to-be-weds inside each square.
 For example, one might be the name of the city where the couple is getting married or the place they got engaged.

 How to Play: Follow traditional bingo rules: The first guest to mark off a line horizontally, vertically or diagonally wins a prize.